mongodb/specifications/source/transactions/tests/README.rst

   - ``description``: The name of the test.

   - ``clientOptions``: Optional, parameters to pass to MongoClient().

+  - ``failPoint``: Optional, a server failpoint to enable expressed as the configureFailPoint command to run on the admin database.

   - ``sessionOptions``: Optional, parameters to pass to MongoClient.startSession().